Did you know?

 Is it possible to complete the online/part-time MPH while working full-time?

 Yes, most online/part-time students work full-time.
 This format was designed specifically to accommodate full-time or part-time work schedules.
 Students can complete up to 80% of the program in an online format, but must earn at least 20% of their credits in a face-to-face format.
-The inherent flexibility of the Bloomberg School’s online courses allows students to fit courses into their own schedules.
+The inherent flexibility of the Bloomberg School’s online and compressed institute courses allow students to fit courses into their own schedules.

 What is the difference between the online/part-time MPH and the MPH I would receive if I came to the campus to study?

 Nothing.
 The degree you receive is the same whether you study full-time, part-time or via the Internet.
-The strategies you use to master the competencies are different, but the skills you must master are the same.
+Course delivery is different, but the skills you must master are the same.
 The Bloomberg School MPH program has been accredited by the Council on Education for Public Health.

 What are the program costs?

-Students in the online/part-time program pay per academic credit for the total 80 credit MPH program requirement ($954/credit for AY 2013-2014).
-For tuition purposes, students registered for 11 or less credits are considered part-time.
-Students have up to 3 years to complete the degree and tuition is subject to change each academic year.
+Students in the online/part-time pay tuition per academic credit for the total 80 credit MPH program requirement.Tuition is capped at the full-time rate when students register for 12 or more credits.
+Tuition is subject to change each academic year.

 Is financial aid available?